Are you associated with the stock market? If yes then you must be knowing about letters of Warren Buffett.

 He is usually uncertain about the prediction in the short term but he’s confident with the long-term picture.

-In his 1978 letter to the shareholders, he said-
+In his 1978 letters of Warren Buffett written for the shareholders, he said-

 We make no attempts to predict how security markets will behave; successfully forecasting short-term stock price movement is something we think neither we nor anyone else can do.
 In the longer run, however, we feel that many of our major equity holdings are going to be worth considerably more money than we paid